 Out of love for our neighbors and communities, our Sunday worship practices have been adjusted.
 Masks required when singing during the worship service, regardless of vaccination status.
 Both in-person worship and worship via livestream are available at 10:30am every Sunday.
 For in-person, please click here.
 Worship service livestreams can be found on our Facebook Page.

 GOD CALLS US TO WORSHIP Welcome, Opening Prayer, and Call to Worship Our worship service begins with a greeting from Scripture and an opening prayer.
 What brings us into worship is not our words, but God's.
 God is the one who has called us into worship, and worship is our response.

 Opening Hymn We sing throughout the service as part of our response to God.
 Corporate singing reminds us that though we are individuals, we are also called together as one body.
-Music and song has a way of forming our hearts in ways other disciplines cannot.
-As has been said, 'no one ever goes home humming the sermon.'
+Coporate singing invites us into the unity and diversity of the body of Christ.
+Music and song has a way of forming our hearts in ways other disciplines cannot; as has been said, 'no one ever goes home humming the sermon.'
 We primarily sing traditional and contemporary hymns, though from time to time praise songs will be incorporated.

 Call to Confession, Corporate Confession, Silent Confession, and Assurance of Forgiveness When we come into the presence of God, we cannot help but recognize that we do not love God or our neighbor as we should.
 We confess both corporately and individually.
 Through corporate confession, we acknowledge that - whether consciously or not - we are often complicit in broken and sinful systems and patterns.
 Through private, individual confession, we are invited to be personally specific with God.
 In our confession, we stand on the assurance of the forgiveness, salvation, and redemption already won in Jesus Christ.